kevinpt/opbasm/doc/rst/language.rst

 Directives
 ----------

+The following are the assembler directives used by Opbasm.
+These are special keywords used in place of machine instructions.
+They do not produce any code directly but are used instead to alter the behavior of the assembler.

+.. _inst-address:

 address
 ~~~~~~~

-The address directive is used to change the address where the next instruction will be assembled to.
+The ``address`` directive is used to change the address where the next instruction will be assembled to.

 ===================================== ================= ========================================
 Format                                Example           Result
 ===================================== ================= ========================================
 ``address <address>``                 address 3FF       The instruction offset is moved to 0x3FF
+``address <label>``                   address MyISR     The instruction offset is addr. of MyISR
 ===================================== ================= ========================================

 This is useful for placing code at the interrupt vector location or implementing complex memory layouts such as bank switched pages.
+The second veriant with a label as ab operand is a non-standard Opbasm extension.
+It is most useful for implementing an ISR with a `jump`_ for the entry point.

+.. _inst-constant:

 constant
 ~~~~~~~~

 Define a named constant.
 The name cannot be any 1-3 character string that is a valid hex number.
+Constants can be used in place of any literal operand.

 ===================================== ======================== ========================================
 Format                                Example                  Result